U.S., India agree to jointly train peacekeepers in Africa

 "This responds to a growing need for effective, professional, international peacekeeping in regions of conflict," he said at the end of a two-day U.S.-India Strategic and Commercial Dialogue.

-He also cited progress on energy security and climate change.
+He said progress was also made on energy security and climate change.
 India is the world's third-largest carbon emitter despite its low per-capital emissions, giving it a crucial role in U.N. climate talks in Paris in December.

 The Paris summit will seek agreement on halting damaging greenhouse gas emissions.